 - One (1) item must include a recent photograph of the applicant; and

 - All identification must be current (expired documents cannot be accepted).

 All documents must be in the same name, which must be identical to the name of the applicant on the NCCHC application.
-If any documents appear in a previous name, such as a maiden name, then official documentation must be provided by the applicant as evidence of the change in name, eg a certified copy or original Marriage Certificate issued by the relevant Registry of Births, Deaths and Marriages.
+If any documents appear in a previous name (for example, a maiden name) then official documentation must be provided by the applicant and sighted as evidence of the change in name, such as certified copy or original Marriage Certificate issued by the relevant Registry of Births, Deaths and Marriages.

 Examples of some acceptable combinations of the compulsory four items of identification:

 - Combination 1: Australian Birth Certificate; Working With Children Card from WA (current); credit card; Medicare card.

 - Combination 2: Australian passport (current); Australian driver’s licence (current); university identity card with photo (current); bank card.